tconkling/flump/README.md

 6. Add additional frames in the second item, and create a classic tween moving the first item around in those frames.
 7. Save the file and publish it as a swf.
-8. Open the Flump .air app and change its import directory to the directory containing the `.xfl` and `.swf` files.
-The `.xfl` file should appear in the list of source files.
+8. Open the Flump .air app and change its import directory to the directory containing the `.fla` and `.swf` files.
+The `.fla` file should appear in the list of source files.
-9. Select the `.xfl` file and click 'Preview'.
+9. Select the `.fla` file and click 'Preview'.
 The tween you created in step 6 should start playing back in a preview window.

 # Details of Flump's conversion

-This walks through Flump's process when it exports a single .xfl/.swf file combo.
+This walks through Flump's process when it exports a single .fla/.swf file combo.

 ### Texture creation